Map commerce fields

 Catalog structure fields mapping

-To structure and configure your Coveo commerce catalog, you must create a set of fields for the items in your source.
+To structure and configure your catalog entity, you must use a set of stucture fields to set up the relationships between your items, their variants, and their availabilities.

-When structuring your product, variant, and availability data, you should use the recommended field names, such as using sku
+When structuring your product, variant, and availability data, you should use the recommended field names.

 to uniquely identify variant items in your source.

-However, your catalog data may use different names, such as variantid
+However, your catalog data may use different metadata keys, such as variantid

-Therefore, you create a mapping rule that maps the variantid
+In this case, you must create a mapping rule that maps the ec_variant_id

 Mapping to permanentid